 As I continue to scroll through the Hertz Pentateuch in search of wayward things and other points of interest that tell us something about the HP and its time and place, I found this odd and unexpected thing.
 It’s his comment to the priestly blessing that appears on a comment in the commentary to Number 6:22-7.
-The actually blessing appears at v.24-6: The Lord bless you and guard you.
+The actual blessing appears at v.24-6: The Lord bless you and guard you.
 The Lord make His face shine upon you and be gracious with you.
 The Lord lift up His face upon you and give you peace.
 THAT is how the Torah instructs the children of Israel “to put My name” upon them (v.27).

 What Hertz highlights is the simplicity and beauty of the petition.
 Its image is of “the crown and seal of the whole sacred order.”
-The fifteen words are “clothed in a rhythmic form of great beauty, and the fall with majestic solemnity upon the ear.”
+The fifteen words are “clothed in a rhythmic form of great beauty, and they fall with majestic solemnity upon the ear.”
 Reference is made here as well to the Temple in Jerusalem and the place of the blessing in the synagogue.
-It’s “ancient melody” in its “original form” Hertz calls “weird and most impressive.”
+Its “ancient melody” in its “original form” Hertz calls “weird and most impressive.”
 (Hertz, introductory comment to 6:22-7).

 Nothing that follows the introductory comments to the blessing compare to these remarks, not the comments on God’s “light” and not on the virtue of peace, which are all nice enough, the ones on peace being particularly instructive re: early 20th c.
 Jewish attitudes re: the subject.
-But what I walk away with is introduction which is supposed to call attention to itself, and to the coupling there of “beauty,” “simplicity,” and “weird and most impressive.”
+But what I walk away with is the introduction, which is supposed to call attention to itself, and to the coupling there of “beauty,” “simplicity,” and “weird and most impressive.”
 The final phrase suggests something that is maybe true about the original blessing, and about the rite and theology that is its expression, that these were, indeed, weird impressive things.
 At the very least, we get a snapshot of the way that archaic thing (the blessing writ small and, writ large, the sacred of order of Judaism) looked to the modern liberal Anglophone Jewish reader in the first half of the twentieth century.
 The remarks confirm my own hunch that this attraction to an archaic religious form was and remains aesthetic and (then) ethical.

 Re: the image at the top of the post, I chose it, precisely because it is weird and archaic, and not familiar like, for instance, the over used kitsch-image of the ancient priestly hand-signal.
 The blessing on the amulet in an impossible to read script is the more unfamiliar and also a more original form.
 The First Temple era amulets are held at the Israel Museum where I found this note: